finnbear/py-tracer/README.md

   - Tangent
   - Distance formula
   - Pi
+  - Distance from a line to a point
     - Angles in radians
     - Sum of vectors
     - Dot product
     - Magnitude of vector
   - Position vector
   - Direction vector
   - Linear interpolation